MANISH-SAHANI/Fruit-Ninja/README.md

 more challenging to slice them all.

 The game's vibrant and colorful graphics, coupled with its intuitive controls, make Fruit Ninja a visually appealing and enjoyable experience.
-With its addictive gameplay and simple yet challenging mechanics, it's no wonder that Fruit Ninja has become a staple among mobile gamers worldwide.
+With its addictive gameplay and simple yet challenging mechanics.